sneeuwballen/zipperposition/README.md

 - consider moving the proof-checking part of tools/proof_check_tstp.ml to trace_tstp (can be used for embedded proof checking)

+- functor for unification (parametrized by term/subst and is_var/deref_var/can_unify
+    for specific optims like is_ground)
+- more functors (unif, but also CNF? rewriting? ordering? indexes)

 - typing in meta-prover, with typing preconditions (for expressing sets with types)
+    - OR: use untyped HO terms (or maybe hypergraph)
+    - OR: (untyped) hypergraph-rewriting based meta-prover

 - substitution trees
 - path indexing? (better for merges)